Generally, all straightforward debt actions will be taken in the sheriff court of the debtor’s residence or the court where the debtor trades.

 There are various ways the defender can respond to the served writ.
-The defender can do nothing, meaning that the claimant can, on the expiry of 21 days, minute for a decree.
+The defender can do nothing, meaning that the claimant can, on expiry of 21 days, apply for a minute for decree.
 If the defender admits the claim and makes a payment offer, the claimant completes the appropriate form and sends it to the court.
-If the offer is unacceptable, the case will call in court, and the court will decide if the application should be granted.
+If the offer is unacceptable, the case will call in court, and the court will decide whether the application should be granted.
 The court takes about three weeks to send the judgment to the claimant’s lawyer.

 2. Enforcement of decrees

-Different measures are employed depending on the defender’s movable property being situated either out or within a dwelling house.
-The effectiveness of diligence can be described best as a filtering process, with the slow payers settling earlier on in the enforcement regime.
+Different measures are employed depending on the defender’s movable property being situated either out or in a dwelling house.
+The effectiveness of diligence can be described best as a filtering process, with slow payers settling earlier on in the enforcement regime.